On the Walsh spectra of quadratic APN functions: Vector Space Partitions in Relation to Amplitudes

 In this section, we review some explicit constructions of vector space partitions.
 We only cover some of the most basic examples.
 We invite the reader to refer to, for instance~\cite{heden2012survey,lehmann2012some}, for some explicit constructions of vector space partitions.

-The most famous vector space partitions are partitions containing only subspaces of the same dimension $t$.
-In finite geometry these partitions correspond exactly to $t$-spreads which are well known and studied (e.g.~\cite{dembowski1968finite}).
+The most famous vector space partitions are partitions into subspaces of the same dimension $t$, in finite geometry these partitions correspond exactly to $t$-spreads which are well known and studied (see e.g.~\cite{dembowski1968finite}).

 \begin{construction} A vector space partition of $\F_2^n$ that consists of vector spaces with the same dimension $t$ exists if and only if $t \mid n$.
 Such a partition is of type $[t^{\frac{2^n-1}{2^t-1}}]$ and is called a $t$-spread. \end{construction} For instance, the vector space partition associated with APN functions with the classical Walsh transform is exactly a $2$-spread, which exists for all even $n$.